PhishPhillet/phishphillet/docs/_posts/2023-06-23-not-a-phish.md

 cat pictures and animations of dancing hamsters.
 It took decades after that before phishing was a thing.

-In hommage to its long and notorious history, and to the fact I received the emails in question earlier today (and did not have a good phishing email to talk about), today we will talk about another kind of unwanted email: good ol' spam.
+In homage to its long and notorious history, and to the fact I received the emails in question earlier today (and did not have a good phishing email to talk about), today we will talk about another kind of unwanted email: good ol' spam.